Fast and Vectorizable Alternative to Binary Search in O(1) Applicable to a Wide Domain of Sorted Arrays of Floating Point Numbers: Formal Problem Statement and Assumptions

-Let: \begin{itemize} \item $X$ be an array of $N+1$ floating point numbers sorted in ascending order, i.e. $X_{i-1}<X_{i}, \; i=1 \dots N$.
+Let: \begin{itemize} \item $X$ be an array of $N+1$ floating point numbers sorted in ascending order, i.e. $X_{i}<X_{i+1}, \; i=0 \dots N-1$.
 The array $X$ is assumed to be stored in a container supporting access by index in constant time.
-The numbers in $X$ exhibit no special pattern. \item $Z$ be an unordered array of $M$ floating point numbers contained between the first and the last element of the array $X$, i.e. $Z_j \in \left[X_0, X_N \right)$, $j=0 \dots M-1$.
-Note that the exclusion of the last point $X_N$ does not imply any loss of generality, as $X_N$ could simply be replaced with the next larger floating point number. \end{itemize} for each number $Z_j$ the index $i$ of the largest element in the array $X$ such that $X_i \leq Z_j$ is sought.
-Such array of indices is denoted as $\curle{I_j}_{i=0}^{M-1}$. \\
+The numbers in $X$ exhibit no special pattern. \item $Z$ be an unordered sequence of $V$ floating point numbers in the domain $\left[X_0, X_N \right)$. \item $I$ be an array of $V$ unknown indices in $[0,N-1]$ such that $Z_j \in [X_{I_j}, X_{I_j+1})$ \end{itemize} the problem consists in finding the unknown indices $I$.

-It is assumed that $M$ is large and memory is not scarce, therefore it is worth investing up-front in a preliminary analysis of the structure of the array $X$ and in the creation of an auxiliary data structure in order to later achieve superior computational performance when computing the indices $\curle{I_j}_{j=0}^{M-1}$.
+It is assumed that $V$ is large and memory is not scarce, therefore it is worth investing up-front in a preliminary analysis of the structure of the array $X$ and in the creation of an auxiliary data structure in order to later achieve superior computational performance when searching for the indices $I$.

+Two variations of the problem are considered: \begin{itemize} \item \textit{scalar search problem}: the elements of the array $Z$ become known one at a time, requiring a separate call to the search algorithm per every element $Z_j$ \item \textit{vectorial search problem}: the elements of the array $Z$ become known in blocks of size $M$, therefore allowing a block of values $Z_j$ to be passed to the search algorithm in each call. \end{itemize} This classification is not to be confused with the concept of \textit{scalar} versus \textit{vectorial} implementations, which refers to the utilization of vectorial capabilities of modern CPUs.
+Although in the sequel a \textit{vectorial implementation} is often used to solve the \textit{vectorial search problem} and a \textit{non-vectorial implementation} is used to solve the \textit{scalar search problem}, this is not always the case.